Current Members in Good Standing within the Fernandina Pirates Club, Inc. follow the current Board of Directors:

 The Lady Judith has been Pirating in Fernandina Beach since spring of 1991.
 Community minded, she has held a variety of volunteer positions in community non-profit or not-for-profit organizations such as the Fernandina Pirates Club, the Fernandina Beach Middle School, Relay for Life, and the Isle of Eight Flags Shrimp Festival.
 She is a past President of the Nassau County Writers and Poets Society, has been Treasurer of the Fernandina Beach High School Band Parents Association, a volunteer for a variety of Nassau Sport Fishing Association events and was once a Chamber Ambassador with the Amelia Island Fernandina Beach Yulee Chamber of Commerce.

-Married for over a quarter of a century… and counting, she has two daughters, a son, a granddaughter, and three grandsons, and is currently adjusting to life as an empty nester.
+Married for over a quarter of a century… and counting, she has two daughters, a son, a granddaughter, three grandsons, and a new baby pirate is due in August.
+She is currently adjusting to life as an empty nester.

 She is an owner SearchAmelia.com where she writes about life in our lovely community.
 She also builds websites, writes press releases, and offers marketing and publicity consulting under Amelia’s Plunder… and in her spare time, she manages the Fernandina Beach Market Place farmers market in historic Fernandina Beach, Florida.